What are you looking for?

 Advice forPolicy Holders

-We understand that making an insurance claim is not something you planned for and the experience may involve processes, people and words that are unfamiliar to you.
-Below, we explain the claim process, the role of a loss adjuster, what to expect and how you can appoint a loss adjuster to work on your behalf.
+We understand that making an insurance claim is not something you planned for and that the experience may involve processes, people and terminology that are unfamiliar to you.
+Below, we explain the claim process, the role a loss adjuster plays in that process, and how you can appoint a loss adjuster to work on your behalf.

 What is a loss adjuster?

-If you’re making an insurance claim, you may come across professionals who describe themselves as claim preparers, claim managers, loss assessors, or similar.
-Whatever the title, it is strongly recommended that you appoint a Chartered Loss Adjuster or at least a qualified CILA member.
+When appointing a loss adjuster to work on your behalf, you may come across professionals who refer to themselves as claim preparers, claim managers, loss assessors, or similar.
+However, it is strongly recommended that you appoint a Chartered Loss Adjuster.

 Should you have a concern about the conduct of any claims professional, you should first raise this with their employer or, where applicable, the insurer.
-If your claim has concluded and you believe that a CILA member acted inappropriately, you may submit a complaint to us.
-Please note that CILA can only investigate matters involving individuals who are members of the Institute.
-We therefore advise checking the membership status of any claims professional involved in your case.
+If your claim has concluded and you believe that a CILA member acted inappropriately, you may submit a complaint to us by following the instructions outlined at the bottom of this page.

 What’s the difference between a loss adjuster appointed by the insurer, and one working for the policyholder?